trilejay/hippocratic-ai-takehome/README.md

   - Emotionally wholesome tone
   - 3-act story structure (Setup → Rising Action → Resolution)
   - Character motivations and emotional depth
-  - Calming bedtime pacing
   - No fear, violence, or stressful content
-  - Meaningful emoji use
+  - Relevant emoji use in the output to keep the story lively
 - LLM judge evaluates each story (1–10) before showing to user
 - Automatically improves story if score < 8
-- Parent/child can request revisions (“add a dragon”, “make it sillier”)
+- User can request ANY type of revisions (“add a dragon”, “make it sillier”)

 #### Components